What is a personal statement?

 Personal statement structure

 If the essay allows for flexibility, then the following structure is suggested: Use the opening paragraph to grab the reader’s attention with a “hook” (usually a story or experience).
-Then choose one or two related themes/narrative threads to weave throughout the body of the essay, going into depth and not simply restating the resume.
-Use the concluding paragraph to refer back to the opening hook but also to open outwards, both to demonstrate your knowledge of the institution/fellowship and to mention plans for the future.
+Then choose one or two related themes or narrative threads to weave throughout the body of the essay, going into depth and not simply restating the resume.
+Include specific examples demonstrating any claims you make.
+For instance, if you state that you are brave, you must include an example from your life proving that you are indeed brave.
+Use the concluding paragraph to refer back to the opening hook but also to open outwards, both to demonstrate your knowledge of the institution or fellowship and to mention plans for the future.

 If given a prompt, you must be sure to answer all questions asked of you.
 Keep in mind, though, that it is not enough to simply answer one question after the next.
 You must still weave your responses together into a cohesive whole.